mjpritchard/test-decap-help/content/docs/batch-computing/slurm-scheduler-overview.md

 Occasionally a project has a specific requirement for a collection of compute nodes that involve the provision of a project-specific queue.
 If you are working on such a project your project lead will provide guidance on which queue to use.
-Please [contact us](http://www.jasmin.ac.uk/help/contact/) If you are interested in setting up a project-specific queue.
+Please contact the helpdesk if you are interested in setting up a project-specific queue.